Gavin School District 37: History

 The schools are named after a farmer who lent some of his land to be used as a school in the 1840s.
 Prior to the 1995–96 school year, there were three Gavin schools: Central, North and South.
 Central housed Pre-K to 3rd grades, North 4th and 5th grades, and South 6th to 8th grades.
 In 1996 Gavin Central school was rebuilt.
 From 1996 to 2003, North housed Pre-K to 1st grades, Central 2nd to 5th grades and South 6th to 8th grades.
 Then, for the 2003-04 year, Pre-K to 5th was at Central.
 In the spring of 2004, due to problems with roof damage at Gavin Central, Pre-K, Kindergarten, and 1st Grade were moved to Lakes Community High School, 2nd-4th Grade to Lake Zurich, and Grade 5 to Gavin South.
 That year also saw the closure of Gavin North, the reason cited being "structural problems".
 The property was sold to the town of Lake Villa and is now a community center.

 Gavin Central was eventually reopened and now houses Pre-K, Early Childhood, kindergarten and 1st–4th grade.
 Gavin South now houses 5th-8th grade.
-Over the past few years there have been many administration problems and changes within the district.
-In the 2004–05 school year Gavin cut its band and chorus programs, but there was a band for 4th and 5th graders in 2015.